April 20, 2018

 Usually, these plans offer 2 AC maintenance visits/year, discounted repairs, discounted service calls, etc. in exchange for a low monthly fee.
 Plus, since you’re already paying for the service, you’re much less likely to skip your yearly maintenance visit.

+Cool Today can help.
+We offer expert air conditioning maintenance, installation and repair in communities throughout Florida.
 When you call, ask us about how much you can save with our maintenance packages as well!